Riverside Junior/Senior High School (Boardman, Oregon)

 Riverside Junior/Senior High School is a public high school in Boardman, Oregon, United States.

 Academics

 In 2008, 87% of the school's seniors received a high school diploma.
 Of 76 students, 66 graduated, two dropped out, and eight were still in high school the following year.

+Athletics

+Riverside athletic teams compete in Oregon School Activities Association 3A-1 Lewis and Clark League.